Right Arrow

 From Assumption to Evidence: Data-Driven CI with Video AI

-This article explores how video AI is revolutionizing continuous improvement in manufacturing by bridging the gap between proven methodologies like Kaizen and Lean Six Sigma and the practical collection of operational data.
+This article explores how video AI is advancing continuous improvement in manufacturing by bridging the gap between proven methodologies like Kaizen and Lean Six Sigma and the practical collection of operational data.
 It details how AI-powered computer vision turns existing cameras into tools for real-time defect detection, safety compliance, and process optimization, enabling data-driven decision-making, rapid root cause analysis, and sustainable operational gains.
 The article also addresses implementation strategies, challenges, and the future integration of video analytics with broader Industry 4.0 technologies.

 By